-107 Clinical management
+Clinical management

-- 108 Key components needed to ensure provision of high-quality anaesthetic services for trauma and109 orthopaedic surgery.
+Key components needed to ensure provision of high-quality anaesthetic services for trauma and orthopaedic surgery.

-- 110 Areas of provision considered:
+Areas of provision considered:

-- organisation, staffing and administration including leadership, clinical governance,

-policies, major trauma, emergency orthopaedics and elective orthopaedics
+- organisation, staffing and administration including leadership, clinical governance, policies, major trauma, emergency orthopaedics and elective orthopaedics

 - areas of special requirements including children, pregnant patients and older patients

 - equipment, services and facilities

-- 115 training and education
+- training and education

 - research, audit and quality improvement

-- 117 patient information.
+- patient information.

-118 Exclusions
+Exclusions

-- Provision of trauma and orthopaedic surgery services provided by a specialty other than anaesthesia - clinical guidelines specifying how healthcare professionals should care for patients - national level issues. - 123 General provision of critical care is outside the scope of this document.
-Further information, - 124 including definitions of levels of critical care can be found in the Faculty of Intensive Care Medicine - 125 and Intensive Care Society publication, Guidelines for the Provision of Intensive Care Services 2022.
+- Provision of trauma and orthopaedic surgery services provided by a specialty other than anaesthesia - Clinical guidelines specifying how healthcare professionals should care for patients - National level issues.

+General provision of critical care is outside the scope of this document.
+Further information, including definitions of levels of critical care can be found in the Faculty of Intensive Care Medicine and Intensive Care Society publication Guidelines for the Provision of Intensive Care Services 2022.

-126 Introduction
+Introduction

-- 127 Trauma remains the most common cause of loss of life in the under 40s age group in the UK, and as - 128 such major trauma centres (MTCs) and trauma units (TUs) have been established to receive - 129 patients of all ages, and improve outcomes.1 Early anaesthetic involvement is beneficial at all - 130 stages, from the prehospital setting, to emergency departments (ED), operating rooms, - 131 interventional radiology suites, postoperative care units and the critical care environment.
-The - need for significant anaesthetic input and support for these complex patients is an integral part of - this pathway.
-Definitive fixation of all indicated fractures should be completed at the earliest - 134 possible opportunity.
+Trauma remains the most common cause of loss of life in the under 40s age group in the UK, and as such major trauma centres (MTCs) and trauma units (TUs) have been established to receive patients of all ages and to improve outcomes.
+Early anaesthetic involvement is beneficial at all stages, from the prehospital setting, to emergency departments (ED), operating rooms, interventional radiology suites, postoperative care units and the critical care environment.
+The need for significant anaesthetic input and support for these complex patients is an integral part of this pathway.
+Definitive fixation of all indicated fractures should be completed at the earliest possible opportunity.

-- 135 Hip fracture is the most common condition presenting for emergency orthopaedic surgery in the UK - 136 with many patients aged over 65.
-These patients along with those requiring surgical intervention for - 137 fragility fractures present significant challenges and the input from a multidisciplinary team and - 138 early surgery is essential to achieve good outcomes in this population. - 139 Primary arthroplasty surgery significantly improves the quality of life and the mobility of those - 140 affected.
-With the advancing age of our population and their increasing expectations, the number - of patients requiring primary arthroplasty surgery and subsequent revision arthroplasty surgery - 142 continues to rise.
-This population is frequently older with co-existing medical conditions that need to - be optimised prior to surgery, and benefits from a multidisciplinary team (MDT) approach and the - 144 use of standardised protocols. - 145 Orthopaedic surgery in children is wide ranging.
-From closed fracture manipulation and casting, to - 146 complex long bone and soft tissue surgery or spine correction of congenital or acquired conditions. - 147 These may be associated with neurological conditions, or specific syndromes that could pose - 148 challenges to those providing anaesthesia care.
+Hip fracture is the most common condition presenting for emergency orthopaedic surgery in the UK with many patients aged over 65.
+These patients together with those requiring surgical intervention for fragility fractures present significant challenges and the input from a multidisciplinary team and early surgery is essential to achieve good outcomes in this population.

+Primary arthroplasty surgery significantly improves the quality of life and the mobility of those affected.
+With the advancing age of our population and their increasing expectations, the number of patients requiring primary arthroplasty surgery and subsequent revision arthroplasty surgery continues to rise.
+This population is frequently older with co-existing medical conditions that need to be optimised prior to surgery, and benefits from a multidisciplinary team (MDT) approach and the use of standardised protocols.

+Orthopaedic surgery in children is wide ranging.
+From closed fracture manipulation and casting, to complex long-bone and soft-tissue surgery or spinal correction of congenital or acquired conditions.
+These may be associated with neurological conditions, or specific syndromes that could pose challenges to those providing anaesthesia care.

-149 Recommendations
+Recommendations

-- 150 The grade of evidence and the overall strength of each recommendation are tabulated in151 Appendix 1. - 152 1 Organisation, staffing and administration
+The grade of evidence and the overall strength of each recommendation are tabulated in Appendix 1.

+1 Organisation, staffing and administration

-153 Medical leadership
+Medical leadership